birth story processing

 Is this therapy?

 I am not a therapist and Birth Story Listening is not a replacement for therapy.
-It can be complementary to therapy and offers a unique format for reexamining birth experiences that is different than just talking through what happened and how you feel about it, though it includes that too.
+I’ve found Birth Story Listening to be a beautiful complement to therapy and a unique and powerful format for reexamining birth experiences to find healing.